This is our review for the Best Fishing Line For Trout in 2021.

 Trout are colored differently and they feed differently as well from species to species.

 Brook trout are small, aggressive, and lightweight.
-Two or four-pound test monofilament does the trick.
+Two or four-pound test monofilament line does the trick.

 Browns, cutthroats, Goldens and those hybrid Palomino trout you find back east can get big, but don’t have the slashing, battle instincts of rainbows.
-Straight monofilament, in eight to 10-pound test, is a good choice.
+Straight monofilament line, in eight to 10-pound test, is a good choice.

 Worms, wax worms, and leeches are all good trout bait.
 Minnows are awesome for lake trout and big, predatory rainbows.